 North Park University’s pre-professional track for physical therapy is a sequence of courses and advising that will give you a solid foundation for your applications to competitive physical therapy schools around the country.
 The pre-physical therapy track should accompany a major—most often biology, psychology, athletic training, or exercise science—where you’ll also gain a deeper understanding of the workings of the human body.

-Pre-physical therapy students are advised typically by Dr. Linda Vick in the Biology Department or Dr. David Bennett in the Psychology Department.
-Your advisor will talk with you about your particular interests in physical therapy, and help you stay on track throughout your program at North Park.
-You’ll have the opportunity to participate in GRE preparation sessions, and our Pre-Professional Committee—a group of faculty in the science departments—will work with you to make sure you are prepared for your applications and interviews for physical therapy school.
+Pre-physical therapy students are advised typically by Dr. Linda Vick in the Biology Department or Dr. David Bennett in the Psychology Department and the director of health professions advising, Viviana Martinez.
+Your advisor and Viviana will speak with you about your particular interests in physical therapy, and help you stay on track throughout your program at North Park.
+Our Pre-Health Advising Committee—a group of faculty in the Division of Life and Physical Science and the director of health professions advising—will work with you to make sure you are prepared for your applications and interviews for physical therapy school.

 Courses and Activities

 We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for physical therapy schools and a career in the field of healthcare.
 Some courses may also meet major/Core Curriculum requirements.

 Recommended Core Courses

 - Introductory Chemistry II

 - Introduction to Psychology